photoprism/photoprism-docs/docs/getting-started/portainer/index.md

 !!! danger ""
     Always change `PHOTOPRISM_ADMIN_PASSWORD` so that the app starts with a **secure initial password**.
-    Never use easy-to-guess passwords or default values like `insecure` on publicly accessible servers.
+    Never use easy-to-guess passwords or default values like `insecure` on publicly accessible instances.
     There is no default in case no password was provided.
 A minimum length of 8 characters is required.